 The Australian Transport Assessment and Planning Guidelines (ATAP) provide a comprehensive framework for planning, assessing and developing transport systems and related initiatives.
+This document has been considered in the preparation of this PAMP, to ensure that the PAMP aligns with national policy directions.

 ATAP identifies that walking is probably the most common form of travel as it is involved to some degree in all trips undertaken by all other modes.
-However, only about 4 percent of work or study trips in Australia rely solely on walking - making it the third most common mode, as indicated at Figure 2-1.
+However, only about four per cent of work or study trips in Australia rely solely on walking - making it the third most common mode, as indicated at Figure 2-1.